 Everest Base Camp – Cho-La Pass – Gokyo Trek in September

-One of the most adventurous treks in Everest Range is the Gokyo Lakes Trek via Cho La Pass.
+One of the most adventurous treks in the Everest Range is the Gokyo Lakes Trek via Cho La Pass.
+It follows the Base Camp route, passing through the buzzing town of Namche Bazar.

-All the three popular visiting destinations are challenging and adventurous.
+All three popular visiting destinations are challenging and adventurous.
 Trekking to these points requires immense physical fitness and mental strength.

 You will also get to hike the infamous Kala Pathar, at 5545 meters, which is the highest point of this trek.